Make no mistake – working in the translation business is great. This doesn’t mean, however, that it doesn’t come with

 Because translation work is global by design, not every client I work with lives in my same time zone.
 This is something all translation project managers will have to get used to and talk about with their clients.
 If they live in 6 time zones ahead of you, a work schedule has to be created that works for both of you despite the six-hour difference.

-Even knowing multiple languages (English, French, Spanish, Dutch, German and Italian), my job still involves technology like Computer Assisted Translation tools.
-Some projects I can translate easily based on my fluency, but hobby languages can always use some sprucing up.
+Even knowing multiple languages (English, French, Spanish, Dutch, German and Italian), a translation job still involves technology like Computer Assisted Translation tools.
+Some projects can be translated easily based on fluency, but hobby languages can always use some sprucing up.
 Computer Assisted Translation tools can make the life of a translation project manager much simpler by combining the reasonable brain of a human with the logical knowledge of a computer.

 There’s also project management tools.
 Anyone in any project field has to get used to scheduling their every day to make sure projects are completed on time.
 If you want to be a translation project manager, you’d better get used to scheduling, scheduling, and more scheduling.